RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Experimental Analysis

 \subsection{Datasets and Evaluation Metrics}

 To evaluate the volumetric segmentation performance of our method, we utilize two publicly available segmentation datasets: ACDC and BraTS 2021.
-Moreover, the Dice score and $95\%$ Hausdorff Distance (HD95) are adopted for quantitative comparison.
+Moreover, the Dice Similarity Coefficient (DSC) and $95\%$ Hausdorff Distance (HD95) are adopted for quantitative comparison.

 \textbf{ACDC.} The Automated Cardiac Diagnosis Challenge (ACDC) dataset~\cite{bernard2018deep} contains short-axis cine MR images from 150 patients.
-We use the 100 publicly available training cases, annotated for the left ventricle (LV), right ventricle (RV), and myocardium (MYO), and split them into 70, 10, and 20 cases for training, validation, and testing, respectively.
+We use the 100 publicly available training cases, annotated for the left ventricle (LV), right ventricle (RV), and myocardium (Myo), and split them into 70, 10, and 20 cases for training, validation, and testing, respectively.